Makes up to 24 cups

 Design: Bulky but fun

-We will also say that if you don’t have a dishwasher, this machine is a pain to clean.
+I will also say that if you don’t have a dishwasher, this machine is a pain to clean.
 In particular, the plastic dome is frustrating to hand wash, as it’s usually covered in butter or oil and has a series of tiny vent holes at the top.
 Luckily, it can go on the top rack of the dishwasher, but it takes up a whole lot of room.
-The heating plate, on the other hand, has a non-stick finish that makes it easy to wipe down and you’re feeling lazy, you can also pop it in the dishwasher.
+The heating plate, on the other hand, has a nonstick finish that makes it easy to wipe down and you’re feeling lazy, you can also pop it in the dishwasher.

 Performance: Beware burnt popcorn

 The West Bend deluxe popcorn popper definitely isn’t the easiest appliance to use.
 For one, it takes a few minutes to set up.
-First, we had to put oil and kernels on the heating plate; the instruction manual tells you the proper oil-to-kernel ratio, so luckily there’s not much guess work there.
+First, I had to put oil and kernels on the heating plate; the instruction manual tells you the proper oil-to-kernel ratio, so luckily there’s not much guess work there.
 For maximum snacking, you can use up to ¾ cup of kernels to make a whopping 6 quarts (or 24 cups) of popped popcorn.
-There’s no kernel measuring cup included, which isn’t a big deal as long has you own regular measuring cups, but we think it’s worth noting since a scoop is pretty standard among other machines.
+There’s no kernel measuring cup included, which isn’t a big deal as long has you own regular measuring cups, but I think it’s worth noting since a scoop is pretty standard among other machines.

 The good news is that the popcorn is delicious, especially if you like it cooked with oil.